12e9881f53658734f7d0005e8f9091def068a65/save-for-later-becauce-im-going-to-forget-/README.md

 import socket
 import ssl

-# keep this a global in all cases for optimized perf.
+# use a single SSL context for all conn. for optimized perf.
 ssl_context = ssl.create_default_context()

 sock = socket.socket()